AnonymousUser98/EndlessCaptcha/README.md

+# NOTICE
+**This is an outdated repo.** You can find the new repo here: https://github.com/AnonymousUser98/CoFaCaFo-SB

 # Endless CAPTCHA
 An endless CAPTCHA designed to waste scammers' time.
 Scambaiters can use this on their fake Bitcoin websites.
 This fake CAPTCHA is similar to most image-based CAPTCHAs, but it never ends.
 You need to wait 20 seconds between each cycle, so it's sure to waste scammers' time.\
 Everything is in a single `.html` file, including the CSS and JavaScript.
 You don't need to provide images, but if you want to you can modify the code and make it use locally stored images.